BBaoVanC/docker-compression/README.md

 # docker-compression

-Docker image with programs for compressing files
+Docker image with programs for compressing files.
+Feel free to make pull requests.